 What’s Causing Problems With Modern Transportation Management?

-As explained by Supply Chain Digital, significant issues will come to a head in supply chains throughout 2020.
-Unfortunately, the logistics industry is incapable of achieving global targets for sustainability and digital transformation on its own.
-In other words, the logistics industry needs an infusion of technology and advanced management capabilities to attain success in its key endeavors.
-In fact, consider these top reasons problems are beginning to come to fruition within the supply chain:
+As predicted by Supply Chain Digital, significant issues emerged across supply chains throughout 2020.
+The logistics industry needs an infusion of technology and advanced management capabilities to attain critical milestones in this environment.
+Consider these top reasons problems are beginning to come to fruition within the supply chain:

 - Globalization.
 The ongoing globalization of the supply chain is changing how local companies interact.
-Contractual terms must be laid out in the context of cultural similarities and differences, and everyone is looking for the latest way to improve visibility within the supply chain.
+Contractual terms must be laid out in the context of cultural similarities and differences, and everyone is looking for the latest way to improve supply chain visibility across multiple modes and lanes.

 - Changing customer expectations.
-Customer expectations are also changing throughout 2020.
-As major e-commerce retailers offer faster, less impactful shipping, customer demands for faster shipping and a reduced carbon footprint from prioritized retailers will grow.
+Customer expectations are still evolving.
+As major e-commerce retailers offer faster, less impactful shipping, customer demands for faster shipping and a reduced carbon footprint will grow.

-- Market dynamics, including carrier’s markets for ocean shipping and a shipper’s market for OTR modes.
-The changing market dynamics reflect another problem with modern transportation management.
-Carriers possess the power in the ocean shipping market, but shippers possess the power in the over the road (OTR) modes.
-Those trends will continue to force the industry to adapt in the coming year.
+- Market dynamics, including carrier markets for ocean shipping.
+Changing market dynamics reflect another problem with modern transportation management.
+Carriers possess leverage in the ocean shipping market.
+Capacity constraints and bullwhip demand create volatility in the balance of power between over-the-road shippers, carriers and final-mile providers.
+These trends will continue to force the industry to adapt.

 - Multimodal shipping.
-Multimodal shipping continues to add to the complexity of global e-commerce and shipping as more industries mirror retail by going omnichannel.
+Multimodal shipping adds to the complexity of carbon footprint, global e-commerce and shipping as more industries mirror retail by going omnichannel.

-- The system alphabet soup continues to increase complexity.
+- The system alphabet soup increases complexity.
 Shippers are approaching a state of supply chain system whiplash, incapable of leveraging a unified platform of services due to the wide variety of systems in place.

 - Omnichannel experience expectations.
-Adding final insult to injury, demands for omnichannel experiences from customers through business-to-business partners will complicate matters.
+Adding final insult to injury, demands for omnichannel experiences from customers through business-to-business partners creates unfamiliar expectations and service requirements.

 - Poor optimization of processes and resources.